refinedev/refine/documentation/docs/core/refine-component/index.md

 ### `disableTelemetry`

-**refine** implements a simple and transparent telemetry module for collecting usage statistics defined in a very limited scope.
-This telemetry module is used to improve the **refine** experience.
+**Refine** implements a simple and transparent telemetry module for collecting usage statistics defined in a very limited scope.
+This telemetry module is used to improve the **Refine** experience.
 You can disable this by setting `disableTelemetry` to `true`.

-> For more information, refer to the [refine telemetry documentation &#8594](/further-readings/telemetry.md)
+> For more information, refer to the [Refine telemetry documentation &#8594](/further-readings/telemetry.md)

 ### `redirect`

-By default, **refine** redirects to the `list` page of the resource after a successful form mutation.
+By default, **Refine** redirects to the `list` page of the resource after a successful form mutation.
 To change this behavior based on the form [action](/docs/core/hooks/use-form/#actions), set `redirect` as follows:

 ```tsx title="App.tsx"
 const App: React.FC = () => {